Affine logic for constructive mathematics: Real analysis

 The Dedekind real numbers are a little more surprising.
-We first note that, just as in classical logic, the notion of ``one-sided cut'' in linear logic doesn't depend on which side we use (or whether the cuts are open or closed).
+We first note that, just as in classical logic (but not intuitionistic logic), the notion of ``one-sided cut'' in affine logic doesn't depend on the side, or whether the cuts are open or closed.

 \begin{defn} Let $L \lsub \dQ$. \begin{itemize} \item $L$ is a \textbf{lower set} if $\fa r s. (((s\lin L) \mand (r\llt s)) \imp (r\lin L))$. \item $L$ is \textbf{upwards-open} if $\fa r. ((r\lin L) \imp \ex s. ((r\llt s) \mand (s\lin L)))$. \item $L$ is \textbf{upwards-closed} if $\fa s. ((\fa r. ((r \llt s) \imp (r \lin L))) \imp (s\lin L))$. \end{itemize} Dually, we have \textbf{upper sets}, \textbf{downwards-open}, and \textbf{downwards-closed}. \end{defn}